francescopennisi00/ProgettoDSBD/README.md

 The endpoints explained refer to the case where the application is running with Kubernetes.<br>
-If the application is running with Docker the endpoint change a little bit, in this way:
+If the application is running with Docker the endpoints change a little bit, in this way:
 - /usermanager/register
 - /usermanager/login
 - /usermanager/delete_account